About us

 Below is some general information about the department and the population we serve!

-The Taylor-Snowflake Fire & Medical Department staffs a full-time fire and EMS crew out of the stations in Snowflake and Taylor.
-They follow a ’48 hours on and 96 hours off’ schedule.
-We have three shifts; A-Shift, B-Shift, and C-Shift.
+The Taylor-Snowflake Fire & Medical Department staffs a full-time 24/7 fire and EMS crew out of the stations in Snowflake and Taylor.
+They follow a ’48 hours on and 96 hours off’ schedule that rotates between three shifts; A-Shift, B-Shift, and C-Shift.

 Based off data provided by the Census Bureau, we serve an approximate population of 11,146.
 This includes Snowflake, Taylor, Shumway, and East of Snowflake.